In-Context Learning for MIMO Equalization Using Transformer-Based Sequence Models: System Model

-where $\theta$ is a vector of parameters defining the equalizer.
+Overall, the \emph{ICL-based equalizer} produces an estimate $\hat{x}$ based on the parameterized mapping where $\theta$ is a vector of parameters defining the equalizer.
 We emphasize that the equalizer (\ref{eq:ICLeq}) is not aware of the task $\tau$, i.e., it does not know the current channel realization $H$ and the SNR level (\ref{snr}).
 The performance of the equalizer is quantified by the mean squared error (MSE) where $\mathbb{E}_{(y,x)\sim P_{y,x|\tau}}[\cdot]$ represents the expectation with respect to the task-specific distribution $P_{y,x|\tau}$.